By: Ciopages Staff Writer

-Welcome to the ultimate guide to Marketing Transformation, a set of tutorials, tips, and toolkits to help CMOs (Chief Marketing Officers) and the marketing transformation teams to plan, implement, and harness the benefits of transforming their marketing functions for the digital and cognitive age.
+Welcome to the Ultimate Guide to Marketing Transformation, a set of tutorials, tips, and toolkits to help CMOs (Chief Marketing Officers) and the marketing transformation teams to plan, implement and harness the benefits of transforming their marketing functions for the digital and cognitive age.

 Marketing functions are no longer the realm of dreamy-eyed creative types conjuring up advertising magic (of course, artistic talent is still essential and integral to marketing success.)
 The current marketing function, particularly in this digital age, is a strategic, analytical, operational, and real-time endeavor as much as it is a creative exercise.

-Enterprise marketing transformation is not an easy task.
+Enterprise digital marketing transformation is not an easy task.
 So, to help the teams embarking on remaking the marketing function, CIOPages has come up with a comprehensive and in-depth marketing transformation guide to help in this mission-critical endeavor.

 “The best marketing doesn’t feel like marketing.” – Tom Fishburne

 Let’s dive deeper into each of these sections.

 |CIOPages.com defines Marketing Transformation as a strategic, structural, and systemic change encompassing the re-envisioning of the marketing operating model, restructuring the marketing organization, re-engineering of the core marketing processes, enabling new marketing capabilities, and very often re-platforming of the marketing software systems.